Fighting back against efforts to ban gender-affirming medical care for minors

 LATEST: The Texas Supreme Court has allowed Senate Bill 14 to go into effect while the court case against it continues.
-See the statement from the legal advocacy organizations and the case page for updates.
+See the statement from the legal advocacy organizations about the oral argument held in January 2024 and check the case page for updates.

 This law bans necessary and evidence-based medical care for Texas’s transgender youth, cuts off access to care for adolescent minors already receiving treatment, and requires the state to revoke the medical licenses of physicians providing the best standard of care to their trans patients.